VikShepo/picard-navidrome-intergration/README.md

 3) **First fetch**: Normal speed (populates cache)
 4) **Second fetch**: Much faster! (served from cache)
 5) Use Filter ▼ to show/hide columns; type in the search box to narrow results.
-6) Select rows using the leftmost checkbox column; adjust column widths and row heights as needed.
+6) Select rows using the leftmost checkbox column; watch the dynamic counter showing "X of Y tracks selected".
+7) Adjust column widths and row heights as needed.
-7) Click "Create playlist" to open the review dialog.
+8) Click "Create playlist" to open the review dialog.
-8) Use **≡** drag handles to reorder tracks; confirm to send the playlist to Navidrome.
+9) Use **≡** drag handles to reorder tracks; confirm to send the playlist to Navidrome.

 ### Edit playlists
 1) Navidrome → Edit Playlists in Navidrome…